rpat9/MasterChef/infrastructure/README.md

 ## 🤝 Acknowledgments

-**Infrastructure Design:** This Terraform infrastructure was designed with significant assistance from Claude (Anthropic).
-The AI collaboration enabled:
+Infrastructure architecture designed with assistance from Claude (Anthropic).
-- Rapid development of production-grade IaC patterns
-- Best practices for AWS security and networking
-- Modular, maintainable Terraform structure
-- Comprehensive documentation and examples

-This project demonstrates the power of AI-assisted development while maintaining full understanding and ownership of the infrastructure code.

 ---